UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_overview/index.md

 # System Layout

 The HPC system has a structure of interconnected nodes and storage systems.
 It is important to be aware of this structure while using the HPC to help with navigation and ensure proper usage of each type of node.

-To see more about the compute resources available, please see [our compute resources page](../../resources/compute_resources/).
+???+ link "You may also be interested in:"

+	- [Standard Practices](../../policies/standard_practices/) - important policies, recommendations, and helpful tips
+    - [Compute Resources](../../resources/compute_resources/) - details on the number and type of compute nodes
+    - [Running Jobs](../../running_jobs/overview/) - how to run your work on the HPC
+    - [Frequently Asked Questions](../../support_and_training/faqs/) - solutions to common issues

 Below is a graphic depiction of the layout of the HPC nodes:

 <center><img src="images/nodes.png" title="HPC system diagram" style="height: 400px;"></center>

-??? danger "Do not run computations on the login nodes."
+!!! danger "Do not run computations on the login nodes."
     See [Running Jobs](../../running_jobs/overview/) for detailed instructions on the proper way to run computationally intensive tasks.

 **Bastion Host**